dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 In a project window, the commands on the **Application** menu act upon the executable application (.EXE file) or DLL that was last built for that project.
-The command selects the application or DLL depending on the target file type setting on the *Project > Settings* dialog’s Link page.
+The command selects the application or DLL depending on the target file type setting on the *Project > Settings* dialog's Link page.

 In a debugger window, the commands act upon the application that created the thread being debugged.
 In an editor window, the commands act upon the application of the active project.
-(Note that the **Application** menu is not available in the editor if the source file being edited is not part of the active project—the project whose name is visible in the main window’s drop-down list.
+(Note that the **Application** menu is not available in the editor if the source file being edited is not part of the active project—the project whose name is visible in the main window's drop-down list.
 See `The active project`_ for more details.)

 .. index::
    single: applications; starting